turingschool/curriculum/source/topics/extract_notification_service.markdown

 ## Introduction

-Let's take the Monsterporium store and extract the notification system to an external, asyncronous service.
+We'll take an existing project, the Monsterporium store, and extract the notification system to an external, asyncronous service.

 ### Goals